 The Domaine is one of the largest natural sites accessible to the public on the French side of Lake Geneva.
 It is not a developed urban park, but a sensitive natural area, home to an ancient forest with centuries-old chestnut trees, lakeshores with tufa caves and medieval remains, forest and shore birds and a splendid panorama of Lake Geneva.

-The absence of contemporary brands preserves the magical charm of these landscapes, shaped over the centuries by human practices and offers lovers of nature and calm, a unique site including its magnificent chestnut rooted for two centuries in this place preserved.
+The absence of contemporary development preserves the magical charm of these landscapes, shaped over the centuries by human practices, and offers nature lovers and quiet enthusiasts a unique site, notably for its magnificent chestnut trees, rooted for two centuries in this unspoilt setting.

-The estate includes a wide variety of landscapes: tufa resurgences, meadows, hedges, wooded areas, shores of the lake ...
-These contrasts explain the richness of local biodiversity.
-There are no less than 350 plant species, 87 species of birds, 29 species of butterflies and 13 species of bats!
+The estate boasts a wide variety of landscapes: tufa resurgences, meadows, hedges, wooded areas, lake shores...
+These contrasts explain the richness of the local biodiversity.
+There are no fewer than 350 species of flora, 87 species of birds, 29 species of butterflies and 13 species of bats!

-The site is designed to favor the reception of all public: interpretation panels along the trails, parking, accessibility PMR, teaching tools for teachers, room off-bags planned...
+The site is designed to welcome all kinds of visitors: interpretation panels along the trails, parking, PRM accessibility, teaching aids for teachers, an off-site room planned...

-Every year, free nature discovery activities are offered from April to October by the Department and its partners, to allow you to discover the richness of the site in a fun, artistic and unusual way, as well as an exhibition that links nature and culture.
+Every year, from April to October, the Département and its partners offer free nature discovery activities, enabling you to discover the richness of the site in a playful, artistic and unusual way, as well as an exhibition linking nature and culture.